halilcifttur/BotwynStreamDeckPlugin/README.md

 ![](Images/Botwyn.png)
 ## Description

-A Stream Deck Plugin, Integrated with Counter Function of The [`Botwyn`](https://github.com/halilcifttur/eldwyn_botwyn) and Counter For Live Stream
+A Counter Plugin for Stream Deck and Live Streams, Integrated with Counter Function of The [`Botwyn`](https://github.com/halilcifttur/eldwyn_botwyn)
 ## Features

 - code written in C# and Javascript